LeoVie/php-dry/documentation/configuration.md

 This is very (very very) slow at the moment.
 You should use this only, if you really need it.

-### `enableCleanCodeScoring`
-- Possible values: `true`, `false`
-- Default: `true`

-Create scores for type-4 clones depending on their code cleanness?

-php-dry can rate found type-4 clone instances by their code cleanness.
-You can disable this, if you don't care about this rating.

 ### `phpDocumentorReportPath`
 - Possible values: A valid path to a directory
 - Default: `/tmp/phpDocumentorReport`